-Ur nit Title L4B1 Developing Commercial and Financial Acumen UA AN A/65 0/7900 Le vel 4 Cr Credit Value 2 Gι uided Learning Hours 10 Le arning Outcomes Asse ssment Criteria 1.
+Ur nit Title 14B1 Developing Commercial and Financial Acumen AN 0/7900 Le vel 4 Cr edit Value 2 Gι ided Learning Hours 10 Le arning Outcomes Asse ssment Criteria 1.
 Understand the relationship between sales 1.1 Evaluate how commercial and financial acumen underpin professional sales activities, and commercial and financial acumen 1.2 Describe the process for effectively communicating with prospects by gaining a thorough understanding of their financial and commercial objectives 1.3 Describe methods for engaging in informed discussions to reach mutual agreement on credit limits, repayment terms, cash flow, margins, and pricing 2.
 Be able to assess the financial viability of an 2.1 Analyse the commercial landscape and the financial elements of an organisation organisation 2.2 Assess the financial viability of a prospect to propose contractual terms that benefit both parties

-Additional Information Unit purpose and aims To enable learners to understand the relationship between sales activities, and commercial and financial acumen.
-Learners will assess the financial viability of an organisation to propose relevant contractual terms.
-Details of the relationship Level 4 Sales Executive Apprenticeship between the unit and К5.1 apprenticeship standards Is able to describe the principles of finance for sales, profit & loss, return on investment and budgeting and provide at least two examples of how they have used their understanding of financial principles in customer conversations.
+Additior nal Information Unit pur pose and aims To enable learners to understand the relationship between sales activities, and commercial and financial acumen.
+Learners will assess the financial viability of an organisation to propose relevant contractual terms. betweer of the relationship n the unit and iceship standards Level 4 Sales Executive Apprenticeship K5.1 Is able to describe the principles of finance for sales, profit & loss, return on investment and budgeting and provide at least two examples of how they have used their understanding of financial principles in customer conversations.
 K5.2 Is able to describe at least two different types of cost on the business and how they impact profitable performance.
-K5.3 Using at least two examples, is able to describe the impact of any discount or variation in terms they are permitted to offer, and how this has impacted on their personal targets, as well as the wider implication to the business as a whole.
-Location of the unit within the 15.4 - Marketing and Sales subject/sector classification system Indicative Content 1. • Definitions of differ what is meant by commercial and financial acumen and how they The principle budgeting s of finance for sales, profit & loss, return on investment and
+K5.3 Using at least two examples, is able to describe the impact of any discount or variation in terms they are permitted to offer, and how this has impacted on their personal targets, as well as the wider implication to the business as a whole. of the unit within the sector classification 15.4 - Marketing and Sales Indicativ ve Content 1. differ • The principles budgeting what is meant by commercial and financial acumen and how they of finance for sales, profit & loss, return on investment and Different type performance s of cost on the business and how they impact profitable

-Different types of cost on the business and how they impact profitable performance How commercial and financial acumen impacts the sales role and performance Why it is important to link to a prospect's financial and commercial objectives during sales conversations How to identify suitable credit limits, repayment terms, cash-flow, margins and pricing The impact of any discount or variation in terms they are permitted to offer How discount or variation in terms impact personal targets and the wider organisation The potential impacts if credit limits, repayment terms, cash-flow, margins and pricing are inappropriate 2.
-Ways that the financial landscape can be analysed • The main areas of organisational financial health that should be examined, e.g., liquidity, solvency, profitability, and operating efficiency How to gather information about the financial viability of a prospect How to agree financial terms that benefit both parties • The implications of agreeing contractual terms that is biased in favour of one party
+How commercial and financial acumen impacts the sales role and performance Why it is important to link to a prospect's financial and commercial objectives during sales conversations How to identify suitable credit limits, repayment terms, cash-flow, margins and pricing • The impact of any discount or variation in terms they are permitted to offer How discount or variation in terms impact personal targets and the wider organisation The potential impacts if credit limits, repayment terms, cash-flow, margins and pricing are inappropriate 2.
+Ways that the financial landscape can be analysed The main areas of organisational financial health that should be examined, e.g., liquidity, solvency, profitability, and operating efficiency How to gather information about the financial viability of a prospect How to agree financial terms that benefit both parties The implications of agreeing contractual terms that is biased in favour of one party